top of page

 I am currently putting my photography on a slight hold to concentrate more on my writing (see below).

 I had hoped that this site would have been a springboard to a return to active photography work, rather than just a look back at the past shoots but, unfortunately, that hasn't been the case.
 As a result I have redesigned my site to look more at what I am mainly doing now.
-Although I have taken down the gallery and shop I still have a large archive of material so if anyone is looking to buy or license any prints just use the contact page to get in touch and I'll see if I have what you are looking for.
+Although I have taken down the shop I still have a large archive of material so if anyone is looking to buy or license any prints just use the contact page to get in touch and I'll see if I have what you are looking for.

 I haven't put down the camera completely so any acts out there (or PRs, record companies, managers etc) who need a photographer why not get in touch.
 What have you got to lose?